thedev132/hcb/dev-docs/guides/stripe_payouts.md

 ## Recurring Donations

 The weird child of invoices and donations.
-Recurring donations are Stripe invoices that get paid by customers every month, `RecurringDonationService::HandleInvoicePaid` creates a `Donation` from each invoice paid, which then is processed like a normal donation.
-As Stripe invoices also have payment intents.
+Recurring donations are Stripe invoices that get paid by customers every month, `RecurringDonationService::HandleInvoicePaid` creates a `Donation` from each invoice paid, which then is processed like a normal donation, as Stripe invoices also have payment intents.

 \- [@sampoder](https://github.com/sampoder)